emrahcom/emrah-bullseye-templates/docs/jitsi-cluster.md

 ## 2. JMS (Jitsi Meet Server)

-`JMS` is a standalone server with conference room, video recording and streaming features.
-If the load level is low and simultaneous recording will not be made, `JMS` can operate without an additional `JVB` or `Jibri` node.
+`JMS` is a standalone server which contains `jitsi-meet`, `prosody`, `jicofo`, `jvb` and `coturn` services.
+If the load level is low then `JMS` can operate without an additional `JVB` node.

-Additional `JVB` and `Jibri` nodes can be added in the future if needed.
+Additional `JVB` nodes can be added in the future if needed.

+For the server side recording and live streaming faetures, you will need to add additional `jibri` nodes.

 #### 2.1 Prerequisites